graalvm/graalvm-demos/espresso-jshell/README.md

     ```
     It generates a native executable `espresso-jshell` in the working directory which starts instantaneously, and you can pass the options to (the same way as you would pass the options to `jshell`).

-2. Launch `./espresso-jshell -Dorg.graalvm.home="$GRAALVM_HOME"`, execute some Java code and see the output immediately.
+2. Launch `./espresso-jshell -Dorg.graalvm.home="$JAVA_HOME"`, execute some Java code and see the output immediately.
-    Specifying a `GRAALVM_HOME` is the easiest way for Espresso and `jshell` to find all these dependencies e.g. `./espresso-jshell -Dorg.graalvm.home="$GRAALVM_HOME"`.
+    Specifying a `JAVA_HOME` is the easiest way for Espresso and `jshell` to find all these dependencies e.g. `./espresso-jshell -Dorg.graalvm.home="$JAVA_HOME"`.

 3. To exit the shell, type `/exit`.